EC flying squad checks former Karnataka CM Yeddyurappa's bags

 The 'Acche Din' never came says D K Shivakumar

-The Karnataka chief minister had said, "Election Commission and Income Tax Department are literally harassing me and my family.
+The Karnataka Chief Minister had said, "Election Commission and Income Tax Department are literally harassing me and my family.
 Let the EC officials perform their duties, but don't harass us on mere suspicion."

-The EC officials have reportedly stopped and checked the Karnataka chief minister's vehicle over 13 times at different places since the model code of conduct came into effect.
+The EC officials have reportedly stopped and checked the Karnataka Chief Minister's vehicle over 13 times at different places since the model code of conduct came into effect.

 Voting will be held in Karnataka in two phases - during second (April 18) and third (April 23) phases of polling in the Lok Sabha Elections 2019.